Resources for New Mothers

 The following guidelines will help both you and your baby have a healthy and happy postpartum recovery.

 Your bleeding after delivery will resemble a period but will be heavier at times, especially the first one to two weeks.
-Use pads instead of tampons during this time and do not swim, bathe or have sexual intercourse.
+Use pads instead of tampons during this time and do not have sexual intercourse.
 Activity or breastfeeding/pumping may increase bleeding at times.
 You may notice small clots, but they should never be larger than an egg.
 The color of the bleeding will change from red to brown and then from yellow to clear.
 You may continue to bleed for the full six weeks, but it should decrease over time.
 Call your physician immediately if you are saturating a pad hourly or heavy bleeding suddenly restarts after weeks of slowing.

 Focus on self and baby during this time.
 Do not expect too much of yourself.
 You will not be able to “jump” back in to your usual routine.
 Get plenty of rest for the first few weeks.
 Take naps when your baby is sleeping.
 Get help with general household duties if possible.
 Limit visitors to family and close friends, and make sure hand washing occurs before visits with baby.
-Remember that fatigue will not only decrease your milk supply, but may also limit your ability to cope with your new responsibilities.

 Stitches and hemorrhoids